 No doubt Calvignac gets its share of summer visitors.
 It’s a picturesque place in a fantastic setting overlooking the river and it’s on the beaten tourist trail along the Lot.
 Cénevières and Saint-Cirq-Lapopie are only a few kilometres downriver.
 Even so, on the July day we visited there weren’t many others around.

-One reason for visiting was to view a couple of art installations that are part of the Exoplanet Lot project until 4th September.
+One reason for visiting was to view a couple of art installations that were part of the Exoplanet Lot project.
 Here’s one of the installations right at the top of the village, overlooking the valley.